 In Ghana, this approach has saw the creation of a thriving reconstructive surgery unit – the country’s first – run by a team of international-standard surgeons and medical staff who deliver training and support to other hospitals in the region.
 In the Holy Spirit, overseen by the mercurial Dr Patrick Turay and thanks to our generous supporters, we are well on the way to replicating that success.

 West Africa’s Ebola outbreak devastated Sierra Leone in February 2014.
-Up until then, ReSurge Africa was sending regular surgical missions to the country.
+Up until then, ReSurge Africa was sending regular surgical training visits to the country.
 Dr Turay and the Holy Spirit Hospital board had to make the difficult decision to close the inpatients department, cancel surgeries and postpone all medical missions to the area by expatriate medical collaborators.
 In June 2014, we sent a 40ft container of NHS surplus stock to Sierra Leone containing protective equipment that proved invaluable to the staff and patients of Holy Spirit during the outbreak.

 During the crisis, our training programme continued outside of Sierra Leone.
 We are currently supporting two young Sierra Leonean doctors in Ghana through their six-year postgraduate training as reconstructive surgeons.

-Dr Eric Wongo is now in his second postgraduate year in Ghana, while Dr Abdulai Jalloh began his postgraduate reconstructive surgery training in January 2013.
+Dr Eric Wongo is now in his final postgraduate year in Ghana, while Dr Abdulai Jalloh began his postgraduate reconstructive surgery training in January 2013.
 On their return to the Holy Spirit, they will become their country’s first reconstructive surgeons.
 While the young doctors study, we’re training the anaesthetists, nurses and therapists needed to run a self-sustaining reconstructive surgery unit in Makeni, ready for their return.

 ReSurge Africa and our USA partner charity Surg+Restore will support Dr Kargbo through his training to qualify as an anaesthetist – he will then return to the Holy Spirit Hospital as part of the fledgling reconstructive surgery unit.